Unionist Party (Punjab): Legacy

-In Sindh Province, a Sind United Party modelled on the lines of the Punjab Unionists and representing similar interests.
+In Sindh, a Sind United Party modeled on the lines of the Punjab Unionists and represented similar interests.
 It became the largest party in the province at the 1937 provincial election.

 In 2013, guar farmers in Rajasthan formed the National Unionist Zamindara Party (or Zamindara Party) to represent their interests.
 While there is no connection to the historic Punjab Unionists, the new party honours the legacy of Unionist leaders like Sir Chhotu Ram.
 The party was successful in winning 2 seats in the 2013 state election.